Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works

+Even cursory inspection of titles confirms the severity of the problem.
+Simple keyword searches identified 456 \textit{For Dummies} guides (including \textit{Massage For Dummies}, \textit{Sushi For Dummies}, and \textit{Existentialism For Dummies}), 88 \textit{Complete Idiot's Guides}, 26 Dr.\ Seuss children's books including \textit{The Cat in the Hat Comes Back}, 24 \textit{Curious George} picture books, and works from the \textit{Captain Underpants}, \textit{Goosebumps}, and \textit{Berenstain Bears} children's series—all zero-backward-citation entries in HATWG's analytical sample (Table~\ref{table:HATWGNonScientific}).
+Standard scientometric practice excludes such content—children's books and \textit{For Dummies} guides do not cite prior literature.
+These practices exist precisely to ensure robustness against the metadata quality concerns at the center of HATWG's critique---concerns their own dataset exemplifies rather than addresses.

 Below, we primarily consider the implications of 0-bcite works empirically.
 However, contrary to HATWG's characterization of 0-bcite works as `hidden outliers,' our inclusion of these works was deliberate and theoretically informed by established literature.
-As an illustration, many early and foundational patents in the emergence of biotechnology---widely considered paradigmatic cases of disruptive innovation---contain no backward citations to prior patents, precisely because of their groundbreaking nature.\footnote{Well known examples include the Ptashne patents on protein synthesis (\#4,332,892, \#4,418,149), methods for human growth hormone production (\#4,363,877), the Axel patent on cotransformation (\#4,634,665), the landmark Diamond v.
-Chakrabarty patent (\#4,259,444), the Milstein-Kohler patent on monoclonal antibodies (\#4,172,124), and Caruthers' DNA synthesis method (\#4,458,066).} The wholesale exclusion of such works from analyses of disruptive innovation would be therefore deeply problematic.
+Many foundational contributions contain no backward citations precisely because they opened new domains, derived results from first principles, or reported observations with no precedent to cite.\footnote{In patents, well-known examples include foundational biotechnology inventions such as the Ptashne patents on protein synthesis (\#4,332,892, \#4,418,149), methods for human growth hormone production (\#4,363,877), the Axel patent on cotransformation (\#4,634,665), the landmark \emph{Diamond v.\ Chakrabarty} patent (\#4,259,444), the Milstein-K\"{o}hler patent on monoclonal antibodies (\#4,172,124), and Caruthers' DNA synthesis method (\#4,458,066).
+In scientific papers, examples include the EPR paper on quantum entanglement \citep{einstein1935can}, Gabor's invention of holography \citep{gabor1948new}, Kanner's clinical definition of autism \citep{kanner1943autistic}, Fisher's foundational work in population genetics \citep{fisher1937wave}, Harlow's work on attachment in primates \citep{harlow1958nature}, and Skinner's experiments on conditioning \citep{skinner1948superstition}.} Wholesale exclusion of such works from analyses of disruptive innovation would be deeply problematic.
 We discuss these considerations in Sec.~\ref{sec:0BciteTheory}.

 \addtocontents{toc}{ }